PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Twist usage by time of the day](/images/stats/2018/apr/rescuetime-twist-time-by-hour.png "Twist usage by time of the day")](/images/stats/2018/apr/rescuetime-twist-time-by-hour.png "")

-It seems that my strategy of reading Twist in the morning is working but it's not fixing the problem of keep looking to it throughout the day.
+It seems that my strategy of reading Twist in the morning is working, but it's not fixing the problem of keep looking to it throughout the day.
 I should probably just skim it in the morning and get back to it at the end of the day.
 Still trying to improve this process though.